exasim-project/NeoN/doc/basics/fields.rst

 Within in the ``finiteVolume/cellCentred`` folder and the namespace ``NeoN::finiteVolume::cellCentred`` two specific field types, namely the ``VolumeField`` and the ``SurfaceField`` are implemented.
-Both derive from the ``GeometricFieldMixin`` a mixin class which handles that all derived fields contain geometric information via the mesh data member and field specific data via the ``DomainField`` data member.
+Both derive from the ``DomainMixin`` a mixin class which handles that all derived fields contain geometric information via the mesh data member and field specific data via the ``DomainField`` data member.

 ``DomainField`` acts as the fundamental data container within this structure, offering both read and write to the ``internalField`` and  ``boundaryFields`` data structure holding actual boundary data.